The Historic County Borders Project - Project Description

 The historic counties remain important cultural and geographical entities.
 Hence, the geography provided by the historic counties can also be made use of in many contemporary contexts:

-However, the geography of the historic counties has been underused in all of these fields.
-A major reason for this has been the lack of a digitised dataset of the historic county borders, essential in the era of computerised mapping and GIS.
+However, the geography of the historic counties had been underused in all of these fields.
+A major reason for this had been the lack of a digitised dataset of the historic county borders, essential in the era of computerised mapping and GIS.
 The Historic County Borders Project put right this deficiency.

 Project Methodology